*SPOILER ALERT! *

 Leisha

-and Jinatta came to her aide, pulling her into the back office where all three sat
+and Jinatta came to her aide, pulling her into the back office where all three

-never letting their attention waver from what was important.
+letting their attention waver from what was important.
 Eena cried over

 sensitive emotions: guilt, sorrow, regret, and most of all the unpredictability